Airport Improvement Program

 Award Procedure

 Upon program approval for development projects, applicant submits project application, SF 424, Part I (facesheet) and remaining parts of FAA Form 5100-100 to the appropriate FAA field office.
-Master, noise compatibility, and system planning grant applications are submitted to the FAA field offices and, upon approval, grant offers are made.
+Master planning, noise compatibility, and system planning grant applications are submitted to the FAA field offices and, upon approval, grant offers are made.
 Either the District or Regional Office prepares the agency's Grant Offer, FAA Form 5100-37, for planning and development projects for execution by the grant applicant.

 Deadlines